Jayant Yadav: International career

-Jayant is proving himself as a useful batsman besides specialist bowler for the team.
-In the first 3 tests that Jayant has played, he has scored one century and one half-century and has an average of over 73.
-He became the first batsman for India to score a century after coming at number 9.
-His partnership with Virat Kohli of 241 runs for 8th wicket is the second best in the world.
+In the first 3 tests that Jayant played, he scored one century and one half-century and had an average of over 73.
+He became the first batsman for India to score a century coming in at number 9.
+His partnership with Virat Kohli of 241 runs for 8th wicket is the second best 8th-wicket stand in the world.

 In December 2018, Jayant was named as the captain of India's team for the 2018 ACC Emerging Teams Asia Cup.

 Personal life

 On 19 November 2019, Jayant got engaged to his friend, Disha Chawla.
 Yuzvendra Chahal also attended their engagement.

-Jayant is nephew of Yogendra Yadav, famous politician and psephologist.
+Jayant is nephew of politician and psephologist Yogendra Yadav.